Glenmead Primary School

 Drop Off

-Between 8.35am – 8.40: Year groups arrive at their own gate within their time slots
+Between 8.35am – 8.40: Year groups arrive at their own gate within their time slots.
+A member of staff will unlock the gates and greet families as pupils come in.

 11.45am – 1.45pm: Staggered lunchtime.